Finite sets containing zero are mapping degree sets: Spherical fibrations over inflexible Sullivan models: rational mapping degree set

 \begin{proof} According to \cite[Proposition 3.1]{CV2}, $(K_q( A),\partial)$ is an elliptic Sullivan model of formal dimension $4m-1$ where $y_{2m-1}\mu-qx$ is a representative of its cohomological fundamental class.
 By \cite[Lemma 3.2]{CV2}, $(K_q ( A), \partial)$ is an inflexible algebra because $( A,\partial)$ is so.
 Now, since its formal dimension is $4m-1\equiv 3\mod 4$, the obstruction theory of Sullivan \cite[Theorem (13.2)]{Sullivan} and Barge \cite[Th{\'e}or{\`e}me 1]{Barge} guarantees that $(K_q( A),[y_{2m-1}\mu-qx])$ is the Sullivan minimal model of an oriented closed simply connected manifold $M_{{K}_q}$.
 Finally, by \cite[Proposition A.1]{CMV1}, $M_{K_q}$ and $( A, \partial)$ have the same connectivity.\end{proof}

-We compute the rational mapping degree set between the manifolds appearing in the previous lemma: \begin{lemma} For any non-zero $q\in \mathbb Q$, let $M_{K_q}$ be the oriented closed manifold from Lemma \ref{lem:K_d-elliptic-inflexible} whose Sullivan minimal model is $({K}_q( A), \partial)$ from Definition \ref{def:K_i-rational}.
+We compute the rational mapping degree set between the manifolds appearing in the previous lemma: \begin{lemma} Let $p, q\in \mathbb Q$ be non-zero, and $M_{K_p}$ and $ M_{K_q}$ be the oriented closed simply connected manifolds from Lemma \ref{lem:K_d-elliptic-inflexible} whose Sullivan minimal models are, respectively, $({K}_p( A), \partial)$ and $({K}_q( A), \partial)$ from Definition \ref{def:K_i-rational}.
 Then